hehonglu123/Cognex_driver/docs/cognex_setup.md

 # Cognex Setup for Robot Raconteur Driver using In-Sight Easy Builder

+**These instructions are for using the In-Sight Easy Builder programming mode using In-Sight Explorer 6.5.0 and older.
+See the [spreadsheet instructions](cognex_setup_spreadsheet.md) for the spreadsheet programming mode.**

 These instructions are for Cognex In-Sight Vision System sensors using the In-Sight Easy Builder wizard.
 This mode is available for older devices that use In-Sight Explorer 6.5.0 and older.
 Newer devices will need to use the spreadsheet mode.